From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Experiments

 \section{Experiments}

-We evaluate the effect of time discretization on the training of diffusion samplers using the objectives introduced in \Cref{sec:measure_transport}, targeting several unnormalized densities.
-In all experiments, we follow the training setting from \citet{sendera2024improved}, extending their published code with an implementation of variable time discretization (see \Cref{sec:hyperparams} for details).
-The following objectives are considered: \begin{itemize}[left=0pt] \item \textbf{Path integral sampler (PIS)} \citep{zhang2021path}: The trajectory-level KL divergence \eqref{eq:kl_discrete}, which approximates the path space measure KL \eqref{eq:kl} is minimized via the deep reparametrization trick (\ie, through differentiable simulation of the generative SDE, hence necessarily on-policy). \item \textbf{Trajectory balance (TB)} and \textbf{VarGrad}: The trajectory-level divergences of the second-moment type \eqref{eq:squared_divergences}, optimized either on-policy or using the off-policy local search technique introduced in \citet{sendera2024improved}.
+We evaluate the effect of time discretization on the training of diffusion samplers.
+We follow the training setting from \citet{sendera2024improved} throughout, extending their published code with an implementation of variable time discretization (see \Cref{sec:hyperparams} for details).
+The following objectives from \Cref{sec:measure_transport} are considered: \begin{itemize}[left=0pt,nosep,itemsep=2pt] \item \textbf{Path integral sampler (PIS)} \citep{zhang2021path}: The trajectory-level KL divergence \eqref{eq:kl_discrete}, which approximates the path space measure KL \eqref{eq:kl} is minimized via the deep reparametrization trick (\ie, through differentiable simulation of the generative SDE, hence necessarily on-policy). \item \textbf{Trajectory balance (TB)} and \textbf{VarGrad}: The trajectory-level divergences of the second-moment type \eqref{eq:squared_divergences}, optimized either on-policy or using the off-policy local search technique introduced in \citet{sendera2024improved}.
 As TB and VarGrad are found to be nearly equivalent in unconditional sampling settings, we consider VarGrad only for \emph{conditional} sampling (see \Cref{fig:elbo_gaps_vae}). \item \textbf{Detailed balance (DB)}: The time-local detailed balance divergence \eqref{eq:db_loss}, and its variant \textbf{FL-DB}, which places an inductive bias on the log-density estimates -- first used by \citet{wu2020stochastic,mate2023learning} and evaluated in the off-policy RL setting by \citet{zhang2023diffusion,sendera2024improved} -- that assumes access to the target energy at intermediate time points (see \Cref{sec:fl}). \end{itemize}

 {\ding{55}} {\ding{51}}

 Each objective is additionally studied with and without the \textbf{Langevin parametrization (LP)}, a technique introduced by \citet{zhang2021path} that parametrizes the generative SDE's drift function via the gradient of the target energy.
 The assumptions made by each objective are summarized in \Cref{tab:objectives}.